archf/firetables/README.md

 # Description

 `firetables` is a lightweight deny everything dual stack firewall based on nftables.

 # Project Status

 This project is still at an early stage!
-But it works.
-Currently, all used features are thoses working with `nftables 0.4` as this is the version currently packaged on OpenWrt.
-This could be reconsidered if someone recompiles the `nftables` on OpenWrt. `nftables 0.5` will be out on Fedora 24 or Ubuntu 16.04 unless you recompile them for the OpenWrt project.
+But it should work.
+Currently, all used features are thoses working with `nftables 0.4` as this is the latest version currently packaged on OpenWrt. `nftables 0.5` will be out on Fedora 24 or Ubuntu 16.04.

+I got inspired from the [combust](https://github.com/gavinhungry/combust)
+project:

 # Design goals